U.S., Chinese trade deputies face off in Washington amid deep differences

 The trade war, which has dragged on for 14 months, has rattled financial markets as policymakers and investors worry about the broadening global economic fallout of the dispute.

-The spectre of a global recession has prompted central banks around the world to loosen policy in recent months.
-The Federal Reserve on Wednesday cut rates for the second time this year, saying the reduction provided "insurance against ongoing risks" including weak world growth and resurgent trade tensions.
+The specter of a global recession has prompted central banks around the world to loosen policy in recent months.
+The Federal Reserve on Wednesday cut rates for the second time this year, saying the reduction provided "insurance against ongoing risks," including weak world growth and resurgent trade tensions.

 IDEOLOGICAL DIVIDE